dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 rtcfx_exclude=00-FF
 ```

-If this works, slowly shorten the excluded area until you find the part macOS is getting fussy on
+If this works, slowly shorten the excluded area until you find the part macOS is getting fussy on.
+More details available [here](https://dortania.github.io/OpenCore-Post-Install/misc/rtc.html)

 **FakeCPUID**: